Huntermayes7/Serial-LED-Voice-Recognition/README.md

-# Voice-Controlled LED System with Arduino and Python
+# Voice-Controlled LED System with Arduino and Python Control

 ## Dataset
 This project does not require a traditional dataset.
 Instead, it relies on real-time voice commands recognized through the SpeechRecognition library.
 The system interprets spoken commands to control LEDs via Arduino.